White Peerless : Serial No. 903564.

-Thomas White started producing chain stitch machines in 1858 in Templeton, Massachusetts.
+Thomas Howard White started producing chain stitch machines in 1858 in Templeton, Massachusetts.
 In 1866 he established a factory at Canal Street, Cleveland, Ohio and was trading as the White Manufacturing Company making New England type machines.
 The firm was incorporated as the White Sewing Machine Co. in 1876, expansion followed with the Company diversifying and moving to new premises.

 In 1880 the Company had its Principal European Office at 19 Queen Victoria Street, London, by 1891 this had moved to 48 Holborn Viaduct but by 1901 it had been reduced to an Agency operated by Bishop's Cluster Co.
 Ltd located at 14 Golden Lane, London.